Bedtime Alone With More Than One: A Solo Parent’s Survival Routine

 BonusBabies often drift off

-Strap the baby to your chest and you’ve got two hands back for the toddler’s bath and story — and the baby, warm and close to your heartbeat, very often nods off in there anyway.
+Strap the baby to your chest and you’ve got two hands back for the toddler’s bath and story.
+And the baby, warm and close to your heartbeat, very often nods off in there anyway.
 For the baby-plus-toddler stage this is the difference between coping and not.

 Check price on Amazon